Fort Riley: The 1990s and beyond

 Following Operation Desert Storm, the 1st Infantry Division returned to Fort Riley.
-But the winds of change were once again blowing across the Army and affected the post.
-The Cold War of the past four decades was being replaced by new realities in Eastern Europe with the crumbling of the Iron Curtain.
+However, the winds of change were once again blowing across the Army, affecting the post.
+With the crumbling of the Iron Curtain, new realities in Eastern Europe were replacing the Cold War of the past four decades.
 Budget cuts and revised strategic thinking resulted in troop cutbacks.

-In the spring of 1995, the headquarters of the 1st Infantry Division was transferred from Fort Riley to Germany.
-The 1st Brigade of the Big Red One remained at the post, along with 3rd Brigade, 1st Armored Division and the 937th Engineer Group.
+In the spring of 1995, the headquarters of the 1st Infantry Division were transferred from Fort Riley to Germany.
+The 1st Brigade of the Big Red One remained at the post, along with the 3rd Brigade, 1st Armored Division, and the 937th Engineer Group.

-On June 5, 1999, Fort Riley once again became a Division Headquarters with the reactivation of the 24th Infantry Division (Mechanized).
-The 24th Infantry Division (Mech.) is the Headquarters for three enhanced Separate Brigades (eSBs) of the Army National Guard.
-Under the integrated Active Component/Reserve Component concept, the 24th Infantry Division (Mech.) consists of an active component headquarters at Fort Riley and three enhanced Separate Brigades: 30th Heavy Separate Brigade at Clinton, North Carolina, 218th Heavy Separate Brigade at Columbia, South Carolina, and the 48th Separate Infantry Brigade in Macon, Georgia.
-These units were on eight-year training cycles that culminate in a National Training Center rotation.
-They also back-fill active duty units for Major Theater War contingencies and provide units for Stabilization Force rotations in Bosnia.
+Fort Riley once again became a Division Headquarters on June 5, 1999, with the reactivation of the 24th Infantry Division (Mechanized).
+The 24th Infantry Division (Mech.) is the headquarters for three enhanced Separate Brigades (eSBs) of the Army National Guard.
+Under the integrated Active Component/Reserve Component concept, the 24th Infantry Division (Mech.) consists of an active component headquarters at Fort Riley and three enhanced Separate Brigades: the 30th Heavy Separate Brigade at Clinton, North Carolina, the 218th Heavy Separate Brigade at Columbia, South Carolina, and the 48th Separate Infantry Brigade in Macon, Georgia.
+These units underwent eight-year training cycles, culminating in a rotation at the National Training Center.
+They also backfill active duty units for Major Theater War contingencies and supply units for Stabilization Force rotations in Bosnia.

-On April 21, 2003, the 3rd Brigade 1st Armored Division deployed in support of Operation Iraqi Freedom.
-The 3rd Brigade conducted combat operation in and around Baghdad, Iraq in support of the 1st Armored Divisions mission to secure and stabilize the city of Baghdad.
-Over the next 9 years, Fort Riley units supported combat operations both Iraq and Afghanistan.

 On June 1, 2006, Fort Riley began training Military Transition Teams, or MiTTs.
-These 10-15 man teams from across the Army, Navy and Air Force train at Fort Riley's Camp Funston for 60 days.
-Transition Team training is focused training preparing teams to train, mentor and advise Iraqi and Afghan security forces.
-Training is based on core competencies—combat skills, force protection, team support processes, technical and tactical training, adviser skills, counter insurgency operations and understanding the culture.
+These 10-15 man teams from across the Army, Navy, and Air Force train at Fort Riley's Camp Funston for 60 days.
+The focus of the transition team training was to prepare teams to train, mentor, and advise Iraqi and Afghan security forces.
+Training is based on core competencies—combat skills, force protection, team support processes, technical and tactical training, adviser skills, counter-insurgency operations, and understanding the culture.

-Soldiers from Fort Riley continue to be deployed to areas in all corners of the world.
-From Southwest Asia to the Caribbean and the Balkans, Fort Riley soldiers have been engaged in numerous peacekeeping and nation-building missions.
-They continue to hone their skills by periodic deployments to the National Training Center located at Fort Irwin, California and the Joint Readiness Training Center at Fort Polk, Louisiana.